EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 The pre-processing goes as follows:
 - We load the cleaned dataset: [`cleaned_data.csv`](DATA/cleaned_data.csv).
-- We clean up the text using several techniques (turn the text into lowercase, replace emojis, remove repeated characters) to be ready for vectorization.
+- We clean up the text using several techniques (turn the text into lowercase, replace emoticons, remove repeated characters) to make it ready for vectorization.

 The pre-processed dataset is saved as: [`preprocessed_text.csv`](DATASETS/preprocessed_text.csv).